iliana-marquez/axoelote-foodtruck-app/README.md

 **Future Enhancement:**
-- Implement database-level constraints and comprehensive conflict checking across all booking and event creation methods.
+- Implement database-level constraints and comprehensive conflict checking across all booking and event crveation methods.
 - Ensure that admin-created events and customer booking requests cannot overlap for the same date/time.
 - Provide clear error messages to users when a requested slot is unavailable.
 - Implement time-aware schedule logic that considers event end times vs. regular schedule start times
 - Establish business rules with stakeholders for minimum prep/setup time between events
 - Add configurable buffer periods to determine when regular schedule should resume

-## Admin-Configurable Settings
+## Admin-Configurable Settings (for V2)

 **Current state:** Constants in `booking/rules.py`
 - MINIMUM_ADVANCE_DAYS = X day in advanced for booking system